Orwell Astronomical Society (Ipswich)

 Roy Gooding

 Saturday did not start promisingly, with continuous cloud cover during the day.
 However, the BBC weather forecast predicted that the sky should clear by early evening, so we remained hopeful!
 As predicted, the cloud cover started breaking up before 17:00, and everything began to look favourable for the evening.
 I arrived at Orwell Park a little after 18:30 under a clear sky.
-Several members of OASI had already arrived and everyone was busy setting up equipment before the arrival of the first visitors: signposts, the reception table, the Tomline Refractor, smaller instruments on the balconies of the Observatory and on the playing fields of Orwell Park School.
+Several members of OASI had already arrived and were busily setting up equipment before the arrival of the first visitors: signposts, the reception table, the Tomline Refractor, smaller instruments on the balconies of the Observatory and on the playing fields of Orwell Park School.
 (In recent years, telescopes on the playing fields have become a very popular addition to our Open Weekend programme.)

 By 19:30 everything was ready and we waited in anticipation of a busy evening.
 Several early visitors had already arrived.
 However a large bank of cloud was approaching from the west.
 It rapidly spread over the whole sky, and much to our horror it started raining!
 We commenced a very quick manoeuvre to bring the telescopes under cover.
-Much to our collective amazement, within about five minutes the rain had stopped and the cloud dispersed, leaving the sky completely clear for the rest of the evening.
+To our collective amazement, within about five minutes the rain had stopped and the cloud dispersed, leaving the sky completely clear for the rest of the evening.

 I decided to give both my small telescopes an outing during the weekend.
 On the Saturday I brought my 14 cm Maksutov-Cassegrain and on the Sunday my 12 cm short focal length refractor.
 I had recently purchased an RA drive which proved to be an invaluable addition to my equatorial mount.
 After carefully aligning the mount I was able to track objects for more than half an hour without manual intervention.
 This meant that I was able to centre an object of interest in the eyepiece, and then for the next several minutes simply direct visitors to the eyepiece, confident that the object would still be within the field of view, leaving me free to talk to the visitors and explain the object under observation.